 One downside of living in Sheep Springs, however, is that residents on average have to contend with a long commute, spending on average 40.63 minutes every day commuting to work.

-As is often the case in a small town, Sheep Springs doesn't have a public transportation system that people use for their commute.
+Sheep Springs is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Sheep Springs have a very low rate of college education: just 6.22% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Sheep Springs has a very low overall level of education: only 6.22% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Sheep Springs in 2022 was $12,243, which is low income relative to New Mexico and the nation.
 This equates to an annual income of $48,972 for a family of four.
 However, Sheep Springs contains both very wealthy and poor people as well.
 Sheep Springs also has one of the higher rates of people living in poverty in the nation, with 34.97% of its population below the federal poverty line.